 The states of Colorado and Washington became the first to official legalize recreational marijuana in 2012, making national news and being the subject of much discussion, whether from the aspect of ethics or economics.

-Recreational use has been legalized in Alaska, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont and Washington state.
+Recreational use has been legalized in Alaska, Arizona, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, Oregon, South Dakota, Vermont and Washington state, as well as the District of Columbia.
 It currently remains illegal under federal law.

 All this is to say that entrepreneurs looking to enter the cannabis market first have to determine if their state will allow the business to operate legally.
 Even if the answer is “yes,” the fact that federal law still prohibits it may be a significant deterrent, even though most experts would suggest the risk of federal interference is low, as long as the operations (sales, distribution, etc.) do not cross state lines.

 Businesses of all sorts require licenses.
 This can include a basic business license obtained from the state (and in some cases a municipality as well) as well as licenses specific to an industry (for example, a Federal Firearms License) or other factors.

 When states legalize medical and/or recreational marijuana use, the applications for licenses for these businesses tends to skyrocket.
 Likewise, general optimism of industry trends can increase demand where the business is already legal.
 This has led states to limit the licenses they allow on an annual basis.
 Economically speaking, this suppressed supply of licenses leads to an increased competition for them, which has resulted in issues of corruption for some states.